Stefanbotes/GeneralSchemaQ/GMAIL_SMTP_SETUP_GUIDE.md

 3. Enter a registered email address
 4. Click **"Send Reset Link"**
 5. Check the email inbox
-6. You should receive an email with subject: **"Password Reset - Leadership Personas Assessment"**
+6. You should receive an email with subject: **"Password Reset - Inner Personas Assessment"**
 7. Click the **"Reset Password"** button
 8. Enter a new password and confirm
 9. You should be able to log in with the new password